juhana/vorple-if.com/docs/filesystem.md

 ```

 The *extended* directory has more space available and stores transcripts and save games.
-See the next chapter for details.
+See the next section for details.

 The *inform* directory is what contains the files Inform handles.
 When we say for example...